-- A staff development plan is in place - On average, student/staff ratio 14/1; in the undergraduate program, maximum class size is 30, in the graduate programs, it is considerably lower. - A large majority of the courses is taught by permanent staff; less than 20% is allocated to visiting professors (which is considerably below the Cypriot standard of max 30%) --- in DL programs, no more than 25% of the courses are allocated to associate teaching staff - In spite of the high workload, teaching staff describes the work environment as very positive; there is a strong team spirit and staff members are very supportive towards each other - Most staff members teach in their (broad) domains of research interest/expertise.
+- A staff development plan is in place - A large majority of the courses is taught by permanent staff; no more than 25% of the courses are allocated to associate teaching staff. - In spite of the high workload, teaching staff describes the work environment as very positive; there is a strong team spirit and staff members are very supportive towards each other - Most staff members teach in their (broad) domains of research interest/expertise.